Resplendent/websocket-server/README.md

 Websocket Subscription Server
 =========

-Subscribe to your favorite websocket server.
+Subscribe to a sockets or create a socket for others to subscribe to.